saradandrew/final_project/README.md

 - Description of the source of data
   - Kaggle Data Sets, CSV format
 - Questions the team hopes to answer with the data
-  - Was there an effect on housing prices and populations due to the covid-19 pandemic?
+  - Was there an effect on housing prices and populations during 2019-2021?
   - Does the number of bedrooms matter?
 What about bathrooms?
 Square footage?
 Size of the acre lot?
   - Does population have an impact on housing prices?
 (Machine-Learning Linear Regression Model prediction)